The Mental Health Solution . com

 Don't take things personally.
 Otherwise, it will be very difficult, or impossible, for you to forgive other people.

 Second, fear and worrying.
 These certainly cause stress.
 However, they can also result in a spiritual foothold which causes anxiety.
+This happens when you dwell on negative circumstances.

 Remember: